 - Usually a rental business begins when letting first commences.

-- Allowable revenue expenditure incurred before the rental business begins can be relieved under the ICTA88/S401 or ITTOIA05/S57 provisions for pre-trading expenditure.
+- Allowable revenue expenditure incurred before the rental business begins can be relieved under section 57 of the Income Tax (Trading and Other Income) Act 2005 (ITTOIA05) or section 61 of the Corporation Tax Act 2009 (CTA09) provisions for pre-trading expenditure.

 Start of rental business

 The date a rental business begins is a question of fact that depends on the nature of the rental business.
 Normally a rental business will begin when the customer first enters into a transaction that exploits their land or property in a way which gives rise to a receipt of some kind.

 Where the rental business is letting property, the business can’t begin until the first property is let.
 You need to distinguish between activities that are preparatory to letting and those business activities that are part of letting.
 Once a rental business has started, all activities will be treated as carried out in the course of one business, subject to the points made in PIM1020 about businesses carried on in different capacities and the points made at PIM1030 about partnerships.

 Thus, after the first property has been let, any later expenditure leading up to the letting of the second and later properties is part of the rental business and can be deducted, provided it meets the conditions outlined at PIM1900 onwards (it is incurred wholly and exclusively for the purpose of the business, it isn’t capital expenditure etc.)

 The question of when a rental business starts normally only arises, therefore, when a customer receives income from property for the first time, or begins to exploit their land and property for a profit for the first time.
 Less commonly, it may arise if a customer resumes letting again having ceased an earlier rental business (see PIM2510).